 Starring Sally Hawkins, Michael Shannon, Octavia Spencer, Richard Jenkins, Michael Stahlberg

-Mute cleaning lady, Elisa (Hawkins), works at a top secret government lab.
+Mute cleaning lady, Elisa (Hawkins), works at a top-secret government lab.
 There, she meets and falls in love with the creature held under lock and key by sadistic Colonel, Richard Strickland (Shannon).
 What a strange love story?
 Del Toro pulls it off thanks to outstanding performances from the cast, and his unique and infectious love of all things strange and fantastic.
 There’s a standout dance/ dream sequence between the creature and Elisa that encapsulates all the film’s uncanny appeal.
-Shannon is truly terrifying as the psychotic Colonel.
-There’s a scene late in the movie where he yanks off his own rotting finger that is unfortunately burned in my mind.
-This said, The Shape of Water is a superior monster movie, but falls short of masterpiece.
+Shannon is truly terrifying as the psychotic Colonel, and there’s a scene late in the movie where he yanks off his own rotting finger that is unfortunately burned in my mind.
+This said, The Shape of Water is a superior monster movie, but falls short of being a masterpiece.
 Pan’s Labyrinth, which transcended its genre, remains Del Toro’s best.